 New complaints from people who have come under this policy will be treated on their merits.
-The Clerk and the Finance and Management Committee will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
+The Clerk, in consultation with Full Council, will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
 A blanket policy is not supported, nor is ignoring genuine service requests or complaints where they are founded.
-The fact that a complainant is judged to be unreasonably persistent of vexatious and any restrictions imposed on Council's contact with him or her, will be recorded and notified to those who need to know within the Council.
+The fact that a complainant is judged to be unreasonably persistent of vexatious and any restrictions imposed on Council's contact with them, will be recorded and notified to those who need to know within the Council.